Are you getting enough sleep?

 Could you come to an agreement that certain priorities will remain constant?

-Or could you have more resources if you communicated about what you needed?
+Or could you have more resources if you communicated what you needed?

 Once you’ve considered these areas, you can then see what you can do to influence your environment versus what won’t change no matter what you say or do.

-If the extrinsic and intrinsic rewards for your job don’t match the amount of effort and time you put into them, then you’re likely to feel like the investment is not worth the payoff.
+If your job's extrinsic and intrinsic rewards don’t match the amount of effort and time you put into them, then you’re likely to feel like the investment is not worth the payoff.

 In these instances, you want to look within and determine exactly what you would need to feel properly appreciated.

 For example, perhaps you need to ask for a raise or promotion.